-In short, planning is preparing for tomorrow, today.
-It's the activity that allows managers to determine what they want and how they will achieve it.
+In short planning is preparing for tomorrow today.
+It's the

 Not only does planning provide direction and a unity of purpose for organizations, it also answers six basic questions in regard to any activity:

 - a.
 What needs to be accomplished?

 - b.
 When is the deadline?

 - c.
 Where will this be done?

 - d.
 Who will be responsible for it?

 - e.
 How will it get done?

 - f.
 How much time, energy, and resources are required to accomplish this goal?